Summer Patent Seminar

-Registrations are due by May 15, 2020.
-The fee for the 2020 Summer Patent Seminar is $3,750.
+Registration due dates are TBD.
+The fee for the 2022 Summer Patent Seminar is $3,750.
 Payment is accepted in the form of wire transfer or check.
 If participant chooses to pay using a non-US credit card there will be a $300 transaction fee added to final bill.
 Seminar fee includes the lecture materials, digital text book, out-of-town trip, and most social events (an additional fee may be required for accompanying guests to attend certain social events).
 BSKB has arranged a group rate for participants at a hotel within walking distance of our offices.
 Upon registering for the seminar, you will receive further information on housing options.

 Participants of the SPS who wish to participate in the Post Grant Bootcamp (PGB) after the SPS are welcome to do so, however, separate registration must be completed for the PGB.
 Please visit the PGB page for more information and to register.